oncodash/ontoweaver/docs/readme_sections/iterable_data.rst

 Tabular data
 ~~~~~~~~~~~~

-Tables being the most ubiquituous data structure, they is used as the main
+Tables being the most ubiquituous data structure, they are used as the main
 example across OntoWeaver documentation, as you may have seen in the previous
 sections.